noambassat/GemStone-Classifier/README.md

 **** IN PROCESS ****
-Gem Classification from a given image, using neural network
+Classification of gems from a given image, using a neural network